red-hat-storage/gluster-test-drive-docs/docs/index.md

 # Introduction

 Welcome to the **Red Hat Gluster Storage** Hands-on Test Drive.
-To make your Gluster experience awesome, the contents of this test drive have been divided into following modules.
+To make your Gluster experience awesome, the contents of this test drive have been divided into the following modules.

 - <a href="gluster-module-1/">**Module 1 :** Introduction to Gluster concepts</a>
 - <a href="gluster-module-2/">**Module 2 :** Volume Setup and Client Access</a>